mrwilson/sopn-publish-date/README.md

 ## Usage

-This library defines a single function `sopn_publish_date` which takes a string `election_id` in [uk-election-ids](https://elections.democracyclub.org.uk/reference_definition/) format and returns a `datetime` representing the day when the SoPN is published.
+This library defines a single function `sopn_publish_date` which takes a string `election_id` in [uk-election-ids](https://elections.democracyclub.org.uk/reference_definition/) format and:

+* Returns a `datetime` where the location of the election is unambiguous e.g. Scottish Parliamentary elections
+* Throws an exception where the location of the election is ambiguous e.g. `local`, `parl`

 ```python
 from sopn_publish_date import sopn_publish_date